 Dr. Herbert Pardes is Executive Vice Chairman of the Board of NewYork-Presbyterian Hospital and NewYork-Presbyterian Healthcare System.
 A noted psychiatrist, Dr. Pardes served as director of the National Institute of Mental Health (NIMH) and U.S. Assistant Surgeon General during the Carter and Reagan administrations.
 He was also president of the American Psychiatric Association.
 Dr. Pardes has been appointed to serve on commissions related to health policy by Presidents George W. Bush and Bill Clinton, including the Presidential Advisory Commission on Consumer Protection and Quality in the Healthcare Industry and the Commission on Systemic Interoperability.
 Dr. Pardes also chaired the Intramural Research Program Planning Committee of the NIH from 1996 to 1997.
 He is the former chairman of the Greater New York Hospital Association, the Association of American Medical Colleges, and the New York Association of Medical Schools.
 He is chairman emeritus of the eHealth Initiative and serves on the board of the Markle Foundation—organizations dedicated to improving quality, safety, and efficiency of healthcare with information technologies.

-Michael Stocker, MD was appointed by Mayor Michael Bloomberg as Chairman of the Board of the New York City Health and Hospitals Corporation (HHC).
+Michael Stocker, MD served as Chairman of the Board, New York City Health and Hospitals Corporation (HHC) from 2008 to 2014.
+He was appointed by former Mayor Michael Bloomberg.
 HHC is the largest municipal hospital and health care system in the country, serving 1.3 million New Yorkers annually.

 Dr. Stocker has an impressive, wide-ranging career spanning the field of healthcare.
 Most recently, he served as corporate executive vice president of WellPoint Inc. Before WellPoint absorbed Empire Blue Cross and Blue Shied, he was Empire's chief executive officer.
 Prior to joining Empire, Dr. Stocker held the positions of president of Cigna Health Plans and general manager of the New York area of US Healthcare.
 Before moving to New York, Dr. Stocker was a practicing physician in Chicago, serving as associate chairman of the department of family practice at Cook County Hospital in Chicago (the area's public hospital) from 1975 to 1980.
 He also served as medical director of Anchor Organization for Health Maintenance at Rush Presbyterian St. Luke's Medical Center in Chicago from 1980 to 1985.